wpexpertsio/password-protected/readme.txt

 == Changelog ==

+= 1.5 =
+* Requires WordPress 3.1+
+* Settings now have their own page.
+* Fixed an open redirect vulnerability.
+Props Chris Campbell.
+* Added note about WP Engine compatibility to readme.txt

 = 1.4 =
 * Add option to allow administrators to use the site without logging in.
 * Use DONOTCACHEPAGE to try to prevent some caching issues.